Anthem (video game): Plot

 After activating the Shield of Dawn on their Javelin, the player returns to the Heart of Rage, with Faye and Haluk providing remote support.
 The player discovers that the Monitor has built a conduit to merge with the Anthem, and is forced to fight him.
 After the Monitor dies, Faye uses her powers to deactivate the Cenotaph and close the Heart of Rage.
-While celebrating in Fort Tarsis, the player is pulled away by Tassyn to see the corpse of a Urgoth recently discovered and killed inside of Bastion's borders.
+While celebrating in Fort Tarsis, the player is pulled away by Tassyn to see the corpse of an Urgoth recently discovered and killed inside of Bastion's borders.
 Suspecting another crisis, the player is asked to be ready to help again.

 Development

 Development of Anthem started in 2012, after the release of Mass Effect 3, under the supervision of Casey Hudson, the executive producer of the original Mass Effect trilogy.
 Internally, the project was codenamed "Dylan" by BioWare, in reference to Bob Dylan in hopes that it would be a name that would be spoken about years later.
 The working title, up through 2017, was Beyond.
+According to Mark Darrah, a former producer at BioWare, Hudson had pitched the game to Electronic Arts as a new approach and change of direction for BioWare, incorporating live-service elements, with the potential to have monetary returns similar to the FIFA series, as to appeal to their publisher.
+Hudson had called it "the future of storytelling" in pitches to EA, but according to Darrah, no one at BioWare, including Hudson, had a firm idea of what that meant.

 While BioWare did not have any strong ideas at the start of Anthem's development cycle, they knew they wanted an action game that players could play cooperatively, and which moved away from their Mass Effect and Dragon Age franchises.
-An early idea that focused the direction was the use robotic-enhanced exosuits, akin to Iron Man's, to be able to survive on a planet that acted as a Bermuda triangle that drew in all types of hazards and dangerous creatures to it, with the players having to survive these.
-It was initially started to be a kind of mission-driven survival game rather than a loot shooter: players would team up with friends, go onto missions fighting their way to and from the site, collecting resources to upgrade their suits; all while behind the scenes, BioWare could pull various world event triggers to keep players surprised and alert to these events.
+An early idea that focused the direction was the use of robotics-enhanced exosuits, akin to Iron Man's, to be able to survive on a planet that acted as a Bermuda Triangle that drew in all types of hazards and dangerous creatures to it, with the players having to survive these.
+It was initially stated to be a kind of mission-driven survival game rather than a loot shooter: players would team up with friends, go onto missions fighting their way to and from the site, collecting resources to upgrade their suits; all while behind the scenes, BioWare could pull various world event triggers to keep players surprised and alert to these events.
 The idea was that players after completing these missions would be able to share their stories with others.
 This was the state of the game as it was presented during EA's Electronic Entertainment Expo 2014 event.
 A primary concern at the early stage was scaling-up the concept in gameplay, art, and technical feasibility within the Frostbite engine.